Kenny Simpkins: Playing career

 In 1968, Simpkins signed for Boston United as the club's back-up goalkeeper.
 Like at Hartlepool, Simpkins was forced to play one game as a striker due to an injury crisis.
-As a result, he became a cult hero as he scored a hat-trick in 15 minutes in a 4-2 win against Goole Town.
+As a result, he became a cult hero as he scored a hat-trick in 15 minutes in a 4–2 win against Goole Town.

-Personal life
+Personal life and death

 After divorcing his first wife Hazel, he married a girl from Hartlepool called Marion.
 The couple had one daughter, named Julie.
 After his playing career finished, he lived in the town for many years with his wife before he moved to a care home in Blackhall Colliery later in life.

-Simpkins passed away on 1 March 2023.
-His former Hartlepool team mate John McGovern paid tribute to him saying "He was a huge character in the dressing room during his four years at the club.
+Simpkins died in Hartlepool on 16 February 2023, at the age of 79.
+His former Hartlepool teammate John McGovern paid tribute to him saying "He was a huge character in the dressing room during his four years at the club.
 He was always encouraging me in my early days at Pools and I am so grateful that through the years I thanked him for that guidance and help.
 Ken was a real winner and always gave everything for the team and he was loved by the promotion winning squad."